frankko/Place-Linked-Bitmap/README.md

 ### Version History

+- **0.9.2**
+  - **Place Bitmap as New Layer…** can now select multiple bitmap files at one time to place as multiple layers
+  - fixes for Sketch 3.5
 - **0.9.1**
   - **Removed support for the Mac App Store version of Sketch.**
   - preserve dimensions for bitmap layers with strange DPIs. (fixes #1)